Career Ranks and Promotions

 - Existing promotion offers or pending promotion contracts.

-| Promotion | Employer hours | Tenure | Reputation | Recent performance |
+These are the base requirements before airline-tier and union adjustments.| Promotion | Employer hours | Tenure | Reputation | Recent performance |

 | Senior First Officer | 120 | 8 weeks | 6.4 | 7.4 |